 "A fatal dog attack is not just a dog bite by a big or aggressive dog.
 It is usually a perfect storm of bad human-canine interactions -- the wrong dog, the wrong background, the wrong history in the hands of the wrong person in the wrong environmental situation."
 (Malcolm Gladwell, "Troublemakers - What pit bulls can teach us about profiling," The New Yorker, Feb.
 6, 2006.)

-For these and other reasons, a number of American states have passed laws that forbid the banning of breeds.
+For these and other reasons, 19 American states have passed laws that forbid the banning of breeds.
 For example, the California Legislature has made it illegal for California cities and counties to pass laws based on breed.
 Section 31683 of the California Food and Agriculture Code provides:

 31683.
 Nothing in this chapter shall be construed to prevent a city or county from adopting or enforcing its own program for the control of potentially dangerous or vicious dogs that may incorporate all, part, or none of this chapter, or that may punish a violation of this chapter as a misdemeanor or may impose a more restrictive program to control potentially dangerous or vicious dogs, provided that no program shall regulate these dogs in a manner that is specific as to breed.